jefrydco/nuxt-pwa-vuetify-express-mongo/readme.md

 # serve with hot reload at localhost:3000
 $ yarn dev

+# or if you want to start development server it using docker
+$ docker-compose -f local.yml up

 # build for production and launch server
 $ yarn build
 $ yarn start

+# or if you want to start production server it using docker
+$ docker-compose -f production.yml up

 # generate static project
 $ yarn generate